supahcraig/redpanda_basics/connectors/Replication-DR/Redpanda Migrator.md

 ## Migrator (not the bundle)

 This is almost working.
 Replication from A to B works, although it didn't pick up existing messages.
 Replciation from B to A didn't seem to apply the filter to prevent the loop.

+> there may be an issue with regexp's and comments on the same line.
+Or mabye just regexps in general.

 ```yaml
 input: